gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

    researcher focusing on non-custodial wallets, CeFi exchanges, Bitcoin, Ethereum, and the Cosmos ecosystem.

- * Michelle Leech - "Experienced marketing and ecosystem builder skilled at creating and driving strategic initiatives that foster relationship building and boost developer advocacy, engagement, education, and product utilization"
+ * Michelle Leech - Experienced marketing and ecosystem builder skilled at creating and driving strategic initiatives that foster relationship building and boost developer advocacy, engagement, education, and product utilization.

  * Lav Leon Hudak - DevRel Engineer with a strong background in blockchain development, documentation, and education.